 The song, a favorite of mine during the 90’s, also got me thinking of today’s emotional climate.
 Brene’ Brown, a popular TED talk speaker and lecturer has several books out now and has called herself a “shame researcher.”
 When I first heard her speak about shame, I thought maybe she was overstating it, asserting that we have a shame-based culture, and discussing “shame resilience.”

-With the lights tough-1332307_1280out, it’s less dangerous.
+With the lights out, it’s less dangerous.
 I’m not even sure Cobain meant to go that deep with his lyric, but I was first reminded of a recent New York Times Op-ed article David Brook’s titled, “The Shame Culture.”
 Brooks, citing Andy Crouch’s 2014 “The Return of Shame” article, described the difference between a “guilt culture” and a “shame culture,” the first governed by conscience, and the second by inclusion or exclusion via public humiliation.

 Crouch described social media as a new way of shaming people, via Facebook, Instagram, Twitter, or whatever—sort of an electronic scarlet letter to be displayed to the world at whim.
 The ensuing pattern that occurs with this type of shaming is public praise, which expects reciprocated praise, policing of behavior for those who break the group code, or rather for those who don’t “fit in,” and lastly a demand of instant respect to “fit in” and retaliation for not “fitting in.”
 The example given in Crouch’s article was the hacking of private information by gamers and the making public (doxing) of that information that may include past indiscretions.